Koeng101/freegenes_net/README.md

 ### Hosts

-A FreeGenes Host is an organization that shares responsibility in maintaining the integrity of the network.
+A XYZ Host is an organization that shares responsibility in maintaining the integrity of the network.
 The network does not use true peer-to-peer distribution because the incredibly scalability of production and validation of DNA material in biotech.
 Hosts have 2 responsibilities:

 - Verification of all Blocks passing through the network.
 Raw data from the verification must be publicly presented: pass/fail is not acceptable.
 - Initiation of voting and voting to filter Blocks before they get distributed.
 A Host can initiate a vote to filter a Block for any reason, though Blocks should only be filtered for lawlessness and to prevent network spam.